jemysh007/jemysh007/web/CSS.md

 ### Text Decoration

+Adds decoration to text, such as underlining.

 ```css
 text-decoration: underline;
 ```

 ### Line Height

+Sets the height of lines of text.

 ```css
 line-height: 1.5;
 ```

 ### Letter Spacing

+Sets the space between characters.

 ```css
 letter-spacing: 1px;